Opposition to Hempt Farms redevelopment unanimous at public meeting

 MECHANICSBURG, Pa.
-(WHTM) – Residents at a Silver Spring Township supervisors meeting Thursday were unanimous in their opposition to a proposed redevelopment of Hempt Farms along the Carlisle Park, and directly across from Cumberland Valley High School.
+(WHTM) – Residents at a Silver Spring Township supervisors meeting Thursday were unanimous in their opposition to a proposed redevelopment of Hempt Farms along Carlisle Pike.

-The farmland, made up of nine different parcels encompassing 451 acres, is owned by HSS Investors, LLC.
-The group wants to redevelop the property into a mixed use space.
+The farmland across from Cumberland Valley High School is made up of nine different parcels encompassing 451 acres and is owned by HSS Investors, LLC.
+The group wants to redevelop the property into a mixed-use space.

 “Am I now going to wake up to an orange glow in the sky at night?” asked one man, whose property is surrounded by HSS’s parcels of land.

-Before the board Thursday was an out-of-court settlement agreement that is seen as a compromise, after HSS sued Silver Spring Township last year.
+Before the board on Thursday was an out-of-court settlement agreement that is seen as a compromise after HSS sued Silver Spring Township last year.
 The plans were tabled at a December meeting until this week.

-The agreement incorporates residential, commercial and industrial space, including a business park which does involve plans for warehouses.
+The agreement incorporates residential, commercial and industrial space, including a business park that involves plans for warehouses.
 The original proposal (before any litigation) included a plan of just warehouses on the 451 acres, totaling millions of square feet in space.

 Charlie Courtney, an attorney for HSS Investors, said the township’s own comprehensive plan labels the Hempt Farm property as a designated growth area.